ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 **Results**

-Our tool completed the processing of 100 minutely change files in 41 minutes and 55 seconds, demonstrating that it can handle the changes efficiently enough to keep a SPARQL instance synchronized with the OSM planet data.
+We processed the change file, achieving a processing time of 44 minutes.
+This result demonstrates that the tool can handle updates efficiently enough to keep a SPARQL instance synchronized with the OSM planet data.
+While the number of changes in each diff can vary, leading to occasional delays, these variations tend to average out over longer periods, ensuring that updates remain within the required timeframe.

-The number of changes to OSM data can vary significantly from minute to minute, which means some change files may take longer than a minute to process.
-However, over extended periods, the differences tend to average out, ensuring that the updates can be executed within the required timeframe on average.

 ## <a id="#improvements"></a>3.3.
 Improvements

-Our `olu` impelemntation does currently not support multithreading, however there are some tasks like the filtering of triples

-The most time-consuming part of the update process is the deletion of objects from the database and the insertion of new triples.
+**Performance**

+While our tests demonstrate that `olu` is performant enough to handle updates for the complete OSM dataset, there remains room for optimization.
+The tool’s performance is influenced by several factors, including the efficiency of the SPARQL endpoint and the size of the OSM dataset being processed.
+A straightforward approach to improve performance would be to use a faster SPARQL endpoint or work with a smaller subset of the OSM data.
+However, there are also opportunities to enhance the implementation itself:

+- **Multithreading Support**: Currently, `olu` does not support multithreading.
+Tasks such as filtering triples and creating dummy objects could be parallelized, reducing processing times and improving overall efficiency.

+- **Optimizing Deletion Queries**: The deletion query presented in Section 2.7 is designed to be generalized, accommodating all OSM objects without requiring knowledge of the exact triples generated by osm2rdf.
+While this approach ensures flexibility and future-proofing, it is not optimized for performance.
+By narrowing the query to specific namespaces that correspond to triples actually present in the database, the deletion process could be made significantly faster.

+- **Efficient Insertion of Triples**: For an hourly diff of the complete OSM dataset, approximately 16 million triples must be inserted into the database.
+Optimizing this process is essential for scalability.
+One potential improvement could be leveraging the [*SPARQL LOAD*](https://www.w3.org/TR/sparql11-update/#load) operation, which allows the SPARQL endpoint to directly read an RDF document and insert triples.
+This method could reduce the number of HTTP requests and improve performance.
+However, this feature is not supported by all SPARQL endpoints, which may limit its applicability.

+**Support for Bounding Boxes**

+[*Geofabrik*](https://download.geofabrik.de) offers a comprehensive catalogue of OSM subsets for most countries and smaller regions, such as the federal state of Bremen, which was used for testing in Chapter 3.1.
+While these subsets are useful, they have limitations: the selection of regions is fixed, and change files are only provided on a daily basis.

+A valuable enhancement to `olu` would be the ability to specify a bounding box as an option.
+This feature would enable the tool to efficiently update smaller subsets of the OSM dataset by using planet-wide diffs from OpenStreetMap.
+Instead of relying on predefined subsets, users could define custom regions of interest, allowing for greater flexibility when working with localized datasets and more frequent updates.

 # <a id="#conclusion"></a>4.
 Conclusion and Future Work

 In this work, we presented the implementation of our tool, `olu`, designed to update SPARQL endpoints containing OpenStreetMap (OSM) data.
 We demonstrated that `olu` produces correct results and offers sufficient performance for practical use.
-However, the tool currently does not support the update of [GeoSPARQL](https://en.wikipedia.org/wiki/GeoSPARQL) triples, such as `ogc:contains` or `ogc:intersects`.
+However, the tool currently does not support the update of [*GeoSPARQL*](https://en.wikipedia.org/wiki/GeoSPARQL) triples, such as `ogc:contains` or `ogc:intersects`.
 Generating these triples requires more than just resolving direct references between OSM objects, as is done in `olu`.
 It also necessitates identifying all OSM elements that are geometrically linked to updated objects, for instance, all areas containing a modified node or all ways intersecting a modified way.
 Addressing this limitation is both a challenging and significant task, making it a promising direction for future work and a valuable enhancement to the functionality of `olu`.

 <footer>
     <h2 id="footnote-label"> References </h2>